Course contents

 • · close with calibrated certainty — confident without overstating

-Recycled vocabulary from Unit 2
+Vocabulary you'll use again from Unit 2

 to set the terms of the debateto reframe (something) asa false dichotomyto grant the premiseto steelman (an argument)to concede the pointthe heart of the matterto land (a line / point)applause lineto ring hollowthe spine of the argumentto nail the closeto overstate (one's case)with high / low confidenceto climb down (from a position)